jgjin/not-quite-an-expert/content/posts/stale_bean_guilt.md

 draft: false
 tags: ["food"]
 ---
 I like to try a lot of whole-bean coffees.
-However, I don’t want to buy too much just to throw some away.
+However, I don't want to buy too much just to throw some away.
 So when visiting SF last year, upon discovering [the Rainbow Grocery Cooperative](https://rainbow.coop) sold whole-bean coffee from named roasters _by weight_ rather than _by bag_, I made a day of it!
 I happily brought the haul (of mostly light-roast Ethiopian beans) all the way back to my office desk in NYC.

 This year, I re-discovered the haul among the multiple bins beneath my overstuffed office desk.
 And with some guilt, I resolved to _get through_ the pouches of beans before getting any new whole-bean coffees.